zhe-ch/ESN-Simulation/design_auto/README.md

 The configuration of ESN accelerator is described in a JSON format file.

 The ESN weights are prepared in the ./source/ folder.

+The ESN accelerator template is provided in ./template/ folder.